 Travel to Canada, Mexico and neighboring islands (except Cuba) is handled somewhat differently than travel to other countries.

-There is a special provision called automatic visa revalidation which allows those whose U.S. entry visa has expired to briefly visit Canada, Mexico, Saint Pierre, Miquelon, the Dominican Republic, Haiti, Bermuda, the Bahamas, Barbados, Jamaica, the Windward and Leeward Islands, Trinidad, Martinique, and other British, French and Netherlands territories or possessions in or bordering the Caribbean Sea (except Cuba) and return to the United States without applying for a new visa at a U.S. consulate.
+There is a special provision called automatic visa revalidation which allows those whose U.S. entry visa has expired to briefly visit Canada, Mexico, certain adjacent islands and return to the United States without applying for a new visa at a U.S. consulate.
 The following rules apply to automatic visa revalidation:

-•The time outside the United States must not exceed 30 days and may be spent only in Canada and Mexico (for F, J, H or O) or adjacent islands (for F and J only).
+•The time outside the United States must not exceed 30 days and may be spent only in Canada and Mexico or adjacent islands.

 •You must not be a citizen of a country that the Department of State has determined to be a sponsor of terrorism.
 Currently this includes Iran, Sudan, Syria and Cuba.